dstackai/dstack/docs/docs/concepts/services.md

 # Services

-Services make it very easy to deploy any kind of model or web application as public endpoints.
+Services make it very easy to deploy any kind of model or application as public, secure, and scalable endpoints.

-Use any serving frameworks and specify required resources. `dstack` deploys it in the configured backend, handles authorization, auto-scaling, and provides an OpenAI-compatible interface if needed.

-??? info "Prerequisites"
+??? info "Gateway"

     If you're using the open-source server, you first have to set up a gateway.

-    ### Set up a gateway
+    ### Gateway { style="display:none" }

     For example, if your domain is `example.com`, go ahead and run the `dstack gateway create` command: